Chelsea (drink)

 Chelsea was a low-alcohol (0.5%) carbonated drink created by Anheuser-Busch in the late 1970s.
-It was test-marketed in several American cities, including Richmond, Virginia and Springfield, Massachusetts, as the "not so soft drink."
+It was test-marketed in several American cities, including Peoria, Illinois, Richmond, Virginia, and Springfield, Massachusetts, as the "not so soft drink."

 In addition to its alcohol content, Chelsea was also somewhat unusual for its time in that it featured 100% natural flavors.
 It also had 1/3 less sugar than found in most soft drinks.
 Another unusual aspect of the product was that it was pasteurized, which allowed it to be promoted as containing no artificial preservatives.

+The drink was first announced in June 1978, with Chicago advertising agency Needham, Harper & Steers at the helm of its promotional campaign.
+It finally launched in selected areas in October of that year.

-Chelsea ran afoul of anti-alcohol advocates for supposedly whetting teen appetites for alcoholic drinks.
+Even early on, Chelsea ran afoul of anti-alcohol advocates for supposedly whetting teen appetites for alcoholic drinks.
 The drink, available in 10 oz., 32 oz. glass bottles and 12 oz. aluminum cans, was legal for all ages and tasted like ginger ale with a slightly beerish aftertaste (ingredients included lemon and lime juice, apple flavor, and ginger).

 Addressing the alcohol issue

 A small brochure explaining Chelsea was included with the 4-pack of 10 oz. bottles.
 On one page of the brochure the alcohol issue was addressed this way:

 "The not so soft drink is not so ordinary...

 "The fact is most soft drinks contain a very small amount of alcohol.
 New Chelsea contains a bit more alcohol than ordinary soft drinks.
 That's because alcohol is an inherent component of the natural flavors used.
 But the result is a light blended soft drink, not an alcoholic drink.

 "Chelsea fits the U.S. Food and Drug Administration (FDA) Standard of Identity for a soft drink.
 Furthermore, the U.S. Bureau of Alcohol, Tobacco and Firearms has reviewed Chelsea and determined it to be not under its jurisdiction.

 "Finally, studies by a leading independent research consulting company indicate: